TheLegendofPiratesOnline/discord-bot/README.md

 This project is still in active development.

 See to see all planned updates read [WIP.md](WIP.md)

+### For Developers
+We recommend setting `debug` to `True` and `suppressWarnings` to `False` to enable debug logs and console warnings.

+Documentation for API on [docs.tlopo.com](https://docs.tlopo.com/) is outdated, refer to [index.html.md](https://github.com/TheLegendofPiratesOnline/documentation/blob/master/source/index.html.md) in the API documentation repository source folder for the still outdated but more up to date documentation.

 ## License
 This bot is currently available under the Modified BSD license (BSD 3-Clause).
 The terms of this license are available in the [LICENSE](LICENSE) file of this archive.